wattsworth/joule/docs/index.rst

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

    concepts
-   install
    getting_started
    writing_modules
    testing_modules
-   nilm
+   nilmdb
    reference

 Contributing & Running Tests
 ----------------------------
 Contribution is always welcome.
 Please include tests with your pull request.
 Unittests can be run using nose2, see **joule/htmlcov** for code coverage.

 .. code-block:: bash

 		$> cd joule
 		$> nose2 # run all unittests